Jump to the quick list↴

-A lot of the best heat press machines in my guide are from Cricut.
+A lot of the best heat press machines in our guide are from Cricut.
 That's because they make excellent heat press machines with controls that work on all types of materials.
 Here are some things to consider:

 1. Think workflow: If you're pressing from textiles you've printed from your Cricut machine, it makes a lot of sense to use a heat press machine that's designed to work with the same materials.

 2. Size and use: Think about the size you need for your intended products and work from there.
 It is easy enough to pick up large heat press machines, but they won't be easy to store and you will need a dedicated space to work with them.